nparashar150/thestartuptemplate/README.md

 ## Acknowledgements

-Special thanks to the team who have made this project possible:
+Special thanks to all the teams and individuals who have made this project possible:

 - [EdgeDB](https://www.edgedb.com/)
 - [Next.js](https://nextjs.org/)